 What most people (traders or not) think of when they hear "AI" (which is quite different than Enterprise AI!)

-But by understanding the ways in which ML and AI are transforming the industry, and taking a few simple steps to shift your mindset, anyone can begin to leverage tools like ML and algorithmic trading.
+But by understanding the ways in which data science in trading analytics and risk management are transforming the industry, and taking a few simple steps to shift your mindset, anyone can begin to leverage tools like ML and algorithmic trading.

 Why ML in Trading?